LCamel/MPC-Notes/OT3D/story-OT-Extension-en-US.md

 Alice: Let me write a program...

 Alice: Alright, it's like this.
 The left side is me, the right side is you.
-Red is 0, blue is 1:
+Black is 0, white is 1:

 {% include_relative 1D.html %}